jc2554/ECE3400-team7/docs/team_contract.md

 # ECE 3400   Semester: Fall 2017
 ## Team: #7
-### Team Members: Amanda Pathmanathan, Khyati Sipani, Kenneth Cesar Huaman, JinJie Chen, Adrian Dohmann, Sanush Kehelella
+### Team Members: Amanda Pathmanathan, Khyati Sipani, Kenneth Cesar Huaman, JinJie Chen, Adrian , Sanush Kehelella

 ### Team Procedures
 - Our regular team meeting will be held on Friday from 4:30 - 5:30 in Upson or Duffield if there is no mandatory team meeting schedule for the week.